Chocolate Hazelnut Brownies are decadent, rich, fudgy, dark and oh so chocolatey. This recipe is vegan, gluten free and grain free.

 Pass me another, please.

 Even Rob agreed.
 Although he just had to throw in that these brownies aren’t regular (his word), as if I were unaware (rolls eyes).
 He surprised himself, though, because he actually likes these healthy brownies.
-I took it as a compliment and passed it on to Alexandra.
+I took it as a compliment.

 I didn’t hear him complaining upon multiple reach-ins to the brownie jar.